 - Setting aside money in an emergency fund.
 This is a great time to tweak your budget a bit and make room for regular savings deposits if you don’t already.
 Even a few hundred dollars can take the edge off unexpected expenses.

 - If your monthly bills are paid, you don’t have pressing medical needs, and you’ve paid down some high-interest debt and added to your emergency fund, then you can consider adding to your savings, investing, or even splurging on something you’ve been wanting.

 If your tax refund is several thousand dollars, it means you’ve overpaid taxes all year.
 By adjusting your withholding allowances on your W-4 form at work, you could increase the size of your paycheck right away.

 Ask your human resources manager or your boss for a new form W-4.
 It should take you just a couple of minutes to complete.
 There’s a worksheet that goes with the form to help you decide how many withholding allowances to claim.
 If you still have questions, contact your local tax professional for advice on withholdings.

-If you do adjust your withholdings, this means your tax refund when you file 2019 taxes in 2020 will be smaller, but your paychecks will be a bit bigger throughout the year.
+If you do adjust your withholdings, this means your tax refund next year will be smaller, but your paychecks will be a bit bigger throughout the year.